nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/analyze.md

 ## Step 1: Convert VCF into PLINK readable format

 Remember that VCF files are variant calling format files that have a very [specific structure](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format).
 PLINK does not take vcf files as inputs.
-So you must convert the .vcf into PLINK readable format: ped and map.
+So you must convert the ".vcf" into PLINK readable format: ped and map.

-[PED and MAP files](http://zzz.bwh.harvard.edu/plink/data.shtml) are plain text files; PED files contain genotype information (one individual per row) and MAP files contain information on the name and position of the markers in the PED file.
+[PED and MAP files](http://zzz.bwh.harvard.edu/plink/data.shtml) are plain text files; ped files contain genotype information (one individual per row) and map files contain information on the name and position of the markers in the PED file.

 First change directories to "GWAS":

-=== "Code"
+=== "AWS Instance"
     ```
     cd /home/ubuntu/GWAS
     ```

 Then make the map and ped files:

-=== "Code"
+=== "AWS Instance"
     ```
     vcftools --vcf pruned_coatColor_maf_geno.vcf --plink --out coatColor
     ```